Chapter 1:

 The sound shatters in all directions and the crowd erupts once more.

-NEEEOW!
-Then a second guitar.
-A riff cracks through air in the room like a whip.
+A riff that cracks through air in the room like a whip.

 Pure, raw energy, she could feel it.
 As if they had just moved the world one inch.

-But as quickly as it came, it fades.
+But as quickly as it came, it wanes.

-The music settles into an echo, then overtaken by the crowd’s roar.
+The music settles into a ringing in her ears, overtaken by the crowd’s roar.

 “Give it up for Harmonic Distortions!”

-The stage lights dim, and the curtains fall.
+The stage lights dim, and the next band steps forward.

 Haruki Amane was breathing heavily, sweat dripping down her face.
 She had never felt so alive yet so drained at the same time.
 She kept replaying the performance in her head, over and over again, trying to make sure that it had been as perfect as it felt.

 She was punching the air, practically bouncing off the walls with excitement.
 Her wild, messy bright hair stuck to her forehead from the sweat.
-And yet she still wore that unmistakable mischievous grin.
+Yet she still wore that defining, mischievous grin.

 Another girl casually leaned against a wall.
 She was a bit taller, short hair, guitar over her shoulders.
 Like the rest of the band, she was also soaked in sweat and practically panting but still held her confident stature.